Congenital heart disease chest x-ray (an approach)

 Step 0: technical assessment

-Before you even begin it is essential to assess the technical adequacy of the chest x-ray.
+Before technical assessment even begins, it is essential to assess the technical adequacy of the chest x-ray.
 The film should not be rotated, over or under exposed and no excessive lordotic or kyphotic angulation should be present.
 An adequate inspiratory effort must also have been obtained.

 Step 1: pulmonary vasculature

 Establishing whether pulmonary vasculature is normal, congested (active or passive) or decreased is essential in narrowing the differential.

 Normal vasculature is unhelpful in that it does not narrow the differential.
 It may represent milder or earlier forms of congenital heart defects, or alternatively represent abnormalities that do not result in altered pulmonary blood flow or pressures, such as simple valvular abnormalities of coarctation of the aorta 1.